-Convenors: Camille Cole (University of Cambridge), Peter Hill (Northumbria University)
+by Camille Lyans Cole (University of Cambridge) and Peter Hill (Northumbria University)

-The Ottoman empire ruled a vast expanse of territory over six centuries.
+The Ottoman Empire ruled a vast expanse of territory over six centuries.
 It was closely integrated into global trade networks and encompassed multiple forms of production, lifeways, and interactions between humans and non-human nature.
 The Ottoman state and its diverse subjects were constantly engaged in negotiating the allocation of resources, labour, and power.
-They developed sophisticated modes of producing wealth, collecting and withholding revenue and profits, labouring and directing labour, and defining property and the economic through law and custom.
+They developed sophisticated modes of producing wealth, collecting and withholding revenue and profits, negotiating forms of labour, and defining property and the economy through law and custom.

 The past few decades have seen growing interest in global history, the history of capitalism, and the political economy of the post-Ottoman Middle East.
-Yet the question of the Ottoman world’s relationship to concepts of ‘economy’ or ‘capitalism’ has been little studied and seldom theorised since the cultural turn among historians.
+Yet, the question of the Ottoman world’s relationship to concepts of ‘economy’ or ‘capitalism’ has been little studied and seldom theorised since the cultural turn among historians.
 What role did Ottoman spaces, actors, and resources play in the construction of global capitalism?
 Where and when did this occur within the empire’s wide geography and long history?
-Did the Ottoman empire have its own distinctive modes of political economy – and if so, how should these be conceptualised?
+Did the Ottoman empire have its own distinctive modes of political economy—and if so, how should these be conceptualized?
 How do Ottoman legal constructions, practices, and experiences of power, production, work, exchange, or the household broaden our theoretical vocabulary and our understanding of the history of capitalism more broadly?